 - receive the remuneration for his work, the financial conditions of which are defined in the employment agreement and the employer is obliged to pay it regularly to an employee.
-The employee may not earn less than the minimum monthly remuneration which in 2013 is PLN 1,600.00 gross for full-time work, - use their holiday leave time The employee has the right to an annual paid leave, the length of which depends on their seniority, but in general every employee is entitled to 20 or 26 days of paid annual leave.
-The employee is not allowed to renounce their leave and the employer is obliged to pay the equivalent to an employee for unused leave. - receive sickness allowance, - working time rules, - special protection of some employees' groups, - procedure of termination of employment.
+The employee may not earn less than the minimum monthly remuneration which in 2015 is 1,750.00 PLN gross for full time work.
+As of 1 January 2016 the minimum monthly salary will be increased and will amount to 1,850.00 PLN gross, - use their holiday leave time The employee has the right to an annual paid leave, the length of which depends on their seniority, but in general every employee is entitled to 20 or 26 days of paid annual leave.
+The employee is not allowed to renounce their leave and the employer is obliged to pay the equivalent to an employee for unused leave. - receive sickness allowance, - working time rules. - special protection of some employees' groups, - procedure of termination of employment.